 ACCENT WITH COLOR AND RICH STORIES

 - Add a pop of color to your table.
-I use bold pieces like these Yael et Valerie placemats, turquoise ceramic bowls with gold rim or these handwoven sisal baskets from Swaziland to adorn my table so when guests enter my home, their eyes focus on the bright colors.
+I use bold pieces like these Yael et Valerie placemats, turquoise ceramic bowls with gold rim or these handwoven sisal baskets from Swaziland to adorn my table and bring in more color.

 - Choose items that tell rich stories.
 When I use pieces such as Yael et Valerie's placemats or these intricately woven Ethiopian cotton throw blankets in gold, I am able to share with my holiday guests the story that the designer is trying to tell.
-These pieces, therefore, are excellent conversation starters and a great example of what to look for while shopping for holiday home decor.
+They’re a great conversation piece!

 - Add special touches to the bathroom.
-When you are a party host, guests are constantly in and out of the different rooms of your home.
-Do not overlook the bathroom.
+When you host a party, the bathroom is sure to see a lot of traffic.
 Ensure your guests feel at home by adding soft touches such as an all-natural potpourri or some Eu’Genia Shea Skincare.
 The smells alone will leave them swooning.

 - Accent the home festively.
 Grab a few glass vases (they do not have to cost much) and fill them with colorful ornaments, stacked one on top of the other.
 I like to include a few in my foyer for guests to see when they first enter - it's inexpensive, eye-catching, and screams holiday.